nickcharlton/site/posts/android-ioio.md

 I never resolved the issue before shipping; as far as I understand, it's impossible to fully resolve it because of Android's stupid implementation.

+_**Update:** Ytai Ben-Tsvi (the developer behind IOIO) emailed me to say that I should have been using Android's "Services" functionality, which I didn't know existed.
+This would solve all of my state issues._

 And finally, the code for [the whole project is up on GitHub][project] (which should give you the best way to see it in action).